buildpacks/rfcs/text/0000-release-process.md

 [summary]: #summary

 A release process _template_ that may be applied to various components maintained by the Cloud Native Buildpacks organization.
-This template is initially intended to be applied to [pack](https://github.com/buildpacks/pack) and [lifecycle](https://github.com/buildpacks/lifecycle).
+This template is initially intended to be applied to [pack](https://github.com/buildpacks/pack).
 It does not try to solve for out-of-band releases such as patches, or otherwise changes in release dates due to coordination across dependencies or upstream changes.

 # Motivation
 [motivation]: #motivation